mvolkmann/blog/src/neovim-plugins.md

 Open a source file containing TODO comments and enter `:TodoQF`.

+## Highlight Groups

+A highlight group associate a name with a foreground color, background color, and style such a bold.

+To see a list of defined highlight groups, enter `:hi`.

 ## Neovim API

 The {% aTargetBlank "https://neovim.io/doc/user/api.html", "Neovim API" %}
 provides functions in many categories.
 Each of these are summarized in the following subsections.

+To see help for a given function, enter `:h {function-name}`.

 ### Autocmd Functions